menu icon

 Anya Gallaccio: The Light Pours Out Of Me 2012

-The light pours out of me takes the form of a contemporary folly or grotto, a nod to eighteenth-century British landscape.
-The walls undulate with amethyst.
-The seductive and sensual clusters of crystals, producing a deceptively smooth but treacherously jagged surface.
+The light pours out of me takes the form of a contemporary folly or grotto, in a nod to eighteenth-century British landscape and garden design.
+An underground chamber, surrounded by obsidian and protected by hornbeam and gold barbed wire.
+The walls undulate with amethyst, the seductive and sensual clusters of crystals producing a deceptively smooth but treacherously jagged surface.

 Biography